Education never ends, Watson. It is a series of lessons with the greatest for the last.

 Guest Lectures

-I’ve also delivered guest lectures at universities in the United States and Japan.
+I have also delivered guest lectures at universities in the United States and Japan.

 Lecture topics: LGBTQ in Japan by the numbers; measurement of sexual orientation and gender identity in quantitative research; labor market inequality by sexual/gender minority status in Japan